 Don't make the mistake of buying creativity for its own sake.
 Choose your video marketing partner wisely.

-This risk is found in two places.
-The first is inside your agency.
+So this risk is found in two places.
+The first is inside your video agency.
 If you choose a production partner who lacks the skills in deployment and placement, your video project is going to struggle with the important aspects of being seen and generating response.
 That's huge.

 The second place is inside your marketing team.
 Dare it be said, on your desk.
 If you're not thinking about response, and what it takes to elicit that response from the word go, you're setting yourself up for a beautiful project that will never be seen.